Written by Sitri#9504

 Increases the Level of Icetide Vortex by 3.

 Cumulative DPS increase: 38%

-Your Elemental Skill makes up an incredibly marginal direct damage gain, while your Physical/Cryo Resistance Shred caps out at Talent lv 10, an achievable point without needing this constellation.
+Your Skill makes up an incredibly marginal damage gain, while your Physical/Cryo resistance shred caps out at Talent lv 10.
 Ascension 1 procs on Hold E cast, but the damage scales with your Burst’s Talent level, not Skill’s.
-Not a good constellation to aim for.
+Just a step to C6.

 Lightfall Swords created by Glacial Illumination start with 5 stacks of energy.
 Normal Attacks, Elemental Skills and Elemental Bursts have a 50% chance to grant the Lightfall Sword an additional stack of energy.